bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-02.md

 		- the razor has a distinctive etching on the blade

 Everyone calls it a night and has fitful sleep.

 Day 3
 ## Arresting Gibs
 The next morning the group heads to the jail to present their evidence to Sheriff Caeller.
-He was skeptical until he looked closely at the war razor and recognized the engraving as the company seal that Gibs served with.
+He was skeptical until he looked closely at the war razor and recognized the engraving as the company crest that Gibs served with.
 He had his deputies go arrest Gibs.
 - Gibs was furious and accused the group of framing him, but the sheriff was firm that there was enough evidence to hold him.

 ## Harrowstone Grounds